PandaSekh/domestika-downloader-V3/FUTURE.md

 ## Download Management

 ### Retry Mechanism
-- Add configurable retry for failed downloads with exponential backoff
+- Add configurable retry for failed downloads with exponential backoff (max 5 minute of wait at the last attempt)
-- Allow users to specify max retry attempts
+- Allow users to specify max retry attempts (default is 5)
 - Track retry attempts in progress.csv

-### Resume Capability
-- Better handling of interrupted downloads
-- Check for partial files before redownloading
-- Resume from where download stopped

-### Batch Operations
-- Add "retry all failed" command
-- Batch download management interface
-- Queue management (pause/resume entire queue)
+- If cookies are not found, when requesting to the user what to do, after 30 seconds of inactivity default to "no" (tell the user in the log)

 ## User Experience